Battle of Khadki: The battlefield today

-After the battle, the East India Company troops crossed the river at a place called Yelloura ford which is still unidentified.
+After the battle, the East India Company troops crossed the river at a place called Yelloura ford, whose precise location is still unidentified.
 It is speculated that the place was probably where the bund of Bund Garden exists today.
 "Yelloura" is perhaps a corruption of Yerwada of today.
-This corroborates well with the mention of a nearby hill in Blacker's account (see references below).
+This corroborates well with the mention of a nearby hill in Valentine Blacker's account.
 Also, the morass which played a crucial role in the battle is unidentified as of today.
 It is expected to have existed in the Range Hills Colony, the Military Station Depot of Khadki or near the Symbiosis Institute of Management or towards the College of Agriculture, Pune.
 Another meaning of word "morass" is "a complicated or confused situation", so perhaps it does not refer to a physical feature.
 It may just describe the result of the charge.
-An account of the battle by Grant Duff is well known to historians.
-Grant Duff observed the battle from a position on the hills of Bhamburda.
-This location is likely to have been on the hill that faces behind the present day Hanuman Nagar or Pandav Nagar.
+An account of the battle by James Grant Duff is well known to historians.
+Duff observed the battle from a position on the hills of Bhamburda.
+This location is likely to have been on the hill that faces behind the present-day Hanuman Nagar or Pandav Nagar.